 Entrance/exit or small area counting.
 Up to 99% accuracy.
-Has active illumination so can be used in a wide range of scenarios.
+Has active illumination that can be used in a wide range of scenarios.

 5.2.3.3.
-Fighting detection (Processing Node)
+Fighting detection (processing node)

 Can detect fighting in a range of scenarios.
 Raises an alert that can be used to direct a guard to diffuse the situation.